This guide gives a summary of what schools should expect and what they need to do as part of an Ofsted inspection.

 have opportunities to clarify how evidence is used to reach judgements

 Inspectors will invite the school’s headteacher, curriculum leaders and other leaders to take part in joint visits to lessons, as agreed with the lead inspector.

-Inspectors will also invite the headteacher to attend the final team meeting at the end of the inspection.
+Inspectors will also invite the headteacher (and for an academy, the chief executive officer) to attend the final team meeting at the end of the inspection.

 Inspectors will give oral feedback to teachers and other staff about the work that they see.